 or those in the early to mid stages of their careers who are

 - involved in supporting the wider jazz scene, especially if they have a musical or music education background.

-Our focus is on creatives from underrepresented groups who face barriers to the music industry.
+Our focus is on creatives from minoritised groups who face barriers to the music industry.
 This might be because of gender, race, sexuality, disability or financial resources.
-We understand that since March 2020 musicians have really suffered due to COVID-19, and as a result many have considered leaving the profession.
-This means that the industry as a whole is potentially looking at a loss of musicians from underrepresented groups who are inspirational role models for the next generation of musicians – it’s a vicious circle that we’re on a mission to help counter.
+We understand that musicians have really suffered in recent years due huge challenges such as COVID-19 and the cost-of-living crisis, and as a result many have considered leaving the profession.
+This means that the industry as a whole is potentially looking at a loss of musicians from minoritised groups who are inspirational role models for the next generation of musicians – it’s a vicious circle that we’re on a mission to help counter.

 To apply, you should be able to demonstrate:

 - Excellence in music.